xyz-09/blog/_posts/2019-11-19-test-punktu-zawartego-w-kwadracie.md

         if($this->valiParameters()){
             return $this->checkPointInSquare();
         }else{
-            echo "Some parameters are invalid.
+            echo "Some parameters are invalid.\n
                   Check, that they are an arrays of only two elements (x,y) values";
             exit;
         }
     }